Stuttgart Accelerator Program: fintogether

 Workshop Business Angels & Funding with Dr. Gesa Miczaika from Auxxo Capital

-Gesa Miczaika summarizes for us what business angels are and what matters to them: "There are many different types of investors.
-These include business angels, who typically enter at the very early stage of a startup.
-Angels' motivations for investing in the startup space are manifold.
-Examples include high return potential, access to the startup world, or staying on top of current trends and technologies.
+Gesa Miczaika summarizes for us what business angels are and what is important to them: "There are many different types of investors.
+These include business angels, who typically get involved in the very early stages of a start-up.
+Angels have a variety of motivations for investing in the start-up sector.
+Examples include high potential returns, access to the startup world or staying on top of current trends and technologies.
 Angels are often individuals or organized in groups and also underwrite convertible loans.
 In principle, all types of companies are potential investment candidates for business angels.
-Often the focus is on high risk and high potential (>10x returns as target) and disruptive technologies as well as large, growing markets.
-The due diligence (examination of the company) of angel investors can vary widely.
-Since they are typically early-stage investments, they often invest before a product or service is marketable.
-Among many factors, due diligence examines, for example, the founding team, the market, timing, and product-market fit.
-In addition, governance rights are also relevant.
-These include, for example, the possibility of taking a board seat, the right to participate in future financing rounds and the so-called liquidation preferences.
-Special attention is paid to the CapTable.
+The focus is often on high risk and high potential (>10x returns as a target) and disruptive technologies as well as large, growing markets.
+The due diligence of angel investors can vary greatly.
+As these are typically early-stage investments, investments are often made before a product or service is marketable.
+In addition to many other factors, the founding team, the market, the timing and the product-market fit are examined as part of the due diligence process.
+Governance rights are also relevant.
+These include, for example, the possibility of taking a board seat, the right to participate in future financing rounds and liquidation preferences.
+Particular attention is paid to the cap table.
 The founders must still hold sufficient shares in their company.
-For the start as an angel investor it is recommended to make the first 1-2 investments with experienced angels or to form syndicates.
-Active networking is especially important to get as much information as possible as well as access to potential investments.
+When starting out as an angel investor, it is advisable to make the first 1-2 investments with experienced angels or to form syndicates.
+Active networking is particularly important in order to obtain as much information as possible as well as access to potential investments.

-"Since with an angel investment you commit to the startup for several years, the personal fit between founders and investors is especially important."
+"As an angel investment commits you to the start-up for several years, the personal fit between founders and investors is particularly important."

 Gesa Miczaika

-For an idea to become a true startup, it is important that founders address the issue of finance early on.
+For an idea to become a real start-up, it is important that founders deal with the topic of finance at an early stage.
 Only capital makes it possible to win customers, manufacture products and provide services professionally.
-Banks, business angels and venture capital investors therefore ask at any time what it costs to put an idea into practice.
-However, first-time founders in particular find it difficult to give a concrete answer to this central question.
-Why is that the case?
+Banks, business angels and venture capital investors therefore always ask how much it costs to turn an idea into reality.
+However, first-time founders in particular find it difficult to give a concrete answer to this key question.
+Why is that?
 "It's actually quite simple: if you know what you have to do, you also know how much money you need.
-But many first-time founders have a hard time doing just that because of their lack of experience, especially if they're coming straight out of university," says Fintogether coach Dr. Julius Tennert, who offers founders in the Accelerator program a workshop on financial planning.
+However, many first-time founders find this difficult due to their lack of experience, especially if they are coming straight out of university," says Fintogether coach Dr. Julius Tennert, who offers a workshop on financial planning to founders in the Accelerator program.

 Financial planning is not about Excel or accounting skills, but about project management.
-That's why founders need to work primarily on their project management skills.
+That's why founders need to work on their project management skills in particular.

 Julius Tennert

-His tip for founders: Make a to-do list, describe each to-do in as much detail as possible, and then think carefully about how long it will take to do it, what still needs to be purchased, and where you need outside help.
-In planning, hours then become employees, purchases become investments, and help becomes consulting costs.
+His tip for founders: Create a to-do list, describe each to-do in as much detail as possible and then think carefully about how long it will take you, what still needs to be purchased and where you need outside help.
+In the planning process, hours become employees, purchases become investments and help becomes consulting costs.

 Week 6

-The topic of data privacy affects all of us, including startups.
-In the workshop "Data Privacy" with attorney Mona Pirouz, startups will learn the basics of data privacy, legal regulations, and what they need to pay attention to specifically as startups.
+The topic of data privacy affects all of us, including start-ups.
+In the "Data Privacy" workshop with lawyer Mona Pirouz, the start-ups will learn the basics of data protection, legal regulations and what they need to pay particular attention to as start-ups.

 Mona Pirouz, EY